Pythagoreanism: Harmony

 For Pythagoreans, harmony signified the "unification of a multifarious composition and the agreement of unlike spirits".
 In Pythagoreanism, numeric harmony was applied in mathematical, medical, psychological, aesthetic, metaphysical and cosmological problems.
 For Pythagorean philosophers, the basic property of numbers was expressed in the harmonious interplay of opposite pairs.
 Harmony assured the balance of opposite forces.
-Pythagoras had in his teachings named numbers and the symmetries of them as the first principle, and called these numeric symmetries harmony.
+Pythagoras had in his teachings named numbers and the symmetries of them as the first principle and called these numeric symmetries harmony.
 This numeric harmony could be discovered in rules throughout nature.
 Numbers governed the properties and conditions of all beings and were regarded the causes of being in everything else.
 Pythagorean philosophers believed that numbers were the elements of all beings and the universe as a whole was composed of harmony and numbers.

+Unity and harmony is extended to all the opposites, which descent from the so-called Pythagorean "Table of ten Opposites", mentioned by Aristotle.
+Supreme opposites are the following ten couples: limit-unlimited, odd-even, one-many, right-left, male-female, rest-motion, straight-curved, light-darkness, good-evil, and square-oblong.

 Cosmology

 The philosopher Philolaus, one of the most prominent figures in Pythagoreanism, was the precursor of Copernicus in moving the earth from the center of the cosmos and making it a planet.
 According to Aristotle's student Eudemus of Cyprus, the first philosopher to determine quantitatively the size of the known planets and the distance between them was Anaximander, a teacher to Pythagoras, in the 6th century BC.
 Historic sources credit the Pythagorean philosophers with being the first to attempt a clarification of the planet sequence.
-The early-Pythagorean philosopher Philolaus believed that limited and unlimited things were the components of the cosmos and these had existed ever since.
+The early-Pythagorean philosopher Philolaus believed that limited and unlimited things were the components of the cosmos, and these had existed ever since.
 The center of the universe, according to Philolaus, was the number one (hēn), which equated to the unity of Monism.
 Philolaus called the number one an "even-odd" because it was able to generate both even and odd numbers.
 When one was added to an odd number it produced an even number, and when added to an even number it produced an odd number.
 Philolaus further reasoned that the fitting together of the earth and the universe corresponded to the construction of the number one out of the even and the odd.
 Pythagorean philosophers believed that the even was unlimited and the odd was limited.

 Aristotle recorded in the 4th century BC on the Pythagorean astronomical system: